sunghak-lim/mfjet/README.md

 # mfjet

-`mfjet` is a Python package that computes Minkowski Functionals.
+`mfjet` is a Python package that provides tools for computing Minkowski functionals useful in jet physics.

 Installation